PaulWang1905/Server.js/README.md

 All available plugins can be found on [NPM](https://www.npmjs.com/org/ldf).

+**important:** If you clone this repository, plugins can not be installed directly inside the server's modules.
+Either the server and the plugins must be installed as part of a (virtual) module, or they must all be available as global modules.

 ### _(Optional)_ Set up a reverse proxy

 A typical Linked Data Fragments server will be exposed